 3 Tablespoons oil

-1 ¾ teaspoons bread machine yeast
+1 ¾ teaspoons active dry yeast

 Follow the instructions that came with your bread machine (I have a Zojirushi BB-PAC20 Virtuoso Breadmaker) in terms of which ingredients to put in the bread machine first.
 You’ll be using the dough setting.
 Check on the dough after five or ten minutes of kneading.
 Just pop the top of the bread machine and see how the dough is doing.
 It should be a smooth, round ball.
 If it’s too dry add liquid a tablespoon at a time until it looks OK.
 If it looks too wet, add flour a tablespoon at a time until it looks like it should.